 Why setup Tenda Router as Access Point?

 Your devices may connect to the same network without any disruptions or congestion thanks to an access point.
-You may do the following by turning your current Tenda router into an access point:
+By converting your existing Tenda router into an access point, you may accomplish the following:

 Prerequisites for configure Tenda Router as Access Point